Anne Hathaway

 Actress's Outfits from 'The Devil Wears Prada'

-When queried by a journalist about how she felt tackling the role of the illustrious writer, the actress responded, "I was exceedingly anxious, not so much about how the audience would receive my performance, but rather how to authentically portray this legendary woman whom I hold in such high regard and admiration."
+When asked by a journalist about taking on the role of the celebrated writer, the actress responded, "I was incredibly nervous, not so much about how audiences would receive my performance, but rather how to authentically portray this legendary woman I hold in such high regard and admiration."

 Anne Hathaway as Jane Austen